Answer all the questions

 The correct answer is:

-⭐ After speaking these lines, Lysander falls asleep in the forest due to the effects of the enchantment.
-His sleep symbolizes the magical confusion that governs the characters’ emotions in the woods, and later, the resolution of their love triangle.
+After speaking these lines, Lysander falls asleep in the forest due to the effects of Puck’s enchantment.
+His sleep reflects the magical confusion and turmoil that the characters experience, setting the stage for the resolution of their complicated relationships.

 Read the extract and answer Questions 46 to 50.